tangchen/Foundations-of-Data-Science-with-Python/README.md

 # Foundations of Data Science with Python (FDSP)

-This is an introductory book on data science that is targeted to engineers and readers who already have experience with a programming language.
-IDSE teaches the fundamentals of:
+This book covers practical and mathematical foundations of data science, including:
 * data visualization
 * probability
 * statistics
 * linear algebra
 * application of these fundamentals to generate meaning from data.

+FDSE is targeted at learners who have basic programming experience (preferably with Python) and knowledge of one-dimensional differential and integral calculus.
+It is designed to replace traditional courses on Engineering Statistics and Computation Linear Algebra.

 The book can be read here: hhttps://jmshea.github.io/Foundations-of-Data-Science-with-Python